By the age of ten you would be serving on the stall, because that’s what you did. You would learn money very quickly!

 Market 800 was a partnership project between Leicestershire County Council, Charnwood Borough Council, and Loughborough Library Local Studies Volunteers.
 It explored the market and fair through the ages – capturing its history to the modern-day connections.

-Our Market, Our Fair
+Our Market, Our Fair, Our Stories

-We’d love to hear from everyone of all ages who have memories and experiences of the market and the fair – whether from many years back or much more recently.
-No memory is too small or insignificant, as we are hoping to include as much of the sights’ sounds and smells of the market and fair as we can.
+We have loved hearing from everyone who has offered memories and experiences whether from many years back or much more recently.
+We have memories from as long ago as 75 years and as far away as the USA!
+No memory has been too small or insignificant, and we have gathered as much of the sights, sounds and smells of the market and fair as we can.